mozilla/gcp-ingestion/docs/decoder.md

 ### Message Acks

-Messages should only be acknowledged in the PubSub raw topic subscription after delivery to either a validated topic or the error topic.
+Messages should only be acknowledged in the PubSub raw topic subscription after delivery to either a decoded topic or the error topic.

 If this is not possible then any time a message is not successfully delivered to PubSub it should by treated as lost data and the appropriate time window